vuexp/vue-cli-plugin-vuexp/README.md

 vue create my-app
 ```

-Before installing the Vuexp CLI 3 Plugin, make sure to commit or stash changes in case you need to revert.
+Before installing the the plugin, make sure to commit or stash changes in case you need to revert.

 To install the Vuexp CLI 3 Plugin...
 ```bash